lkilpatrick/gitstream-mkdocs/docs/18_examples.md

     Multiple conditons can be listed for a single automation.
 All listed conditions must pass to triger the actions.

-## Automatically review and request code change when using deprecated APIs
+## Request change when using deprecated APIs

 For example, assume we have an old API `oldCall` we want to switch from to a new API `newCall`, gitStream can review and trigger a change request automatically when the PR includes use of the deprecated API.